Eugene-Okada-Lee/MLDA/README.md

 effect, while upholding the assumptions of causal inference.

 Included files:
-  1. Stata Code
+  1. Stata Code with code that created graphs and calculations
-  2. CSV file with data
+  2. Two CSV files with data that was used for drunk driving analysis
+  3. Paper written describing the results of the code analysis